gordonwatts/dataframe_expressions/README.md

 ## Adding computed expressions to the Data Model

 There are two ways to define _new columns_ in the data model.
 In both cases the idea is that a new computation expression can replace the old one.
-The first method looks more `pandas` like, and the second one looks more like a regular expression sustitution.
+The first method looks more `pandas` like, and the second one looks more like a regular expression substitution.
 The second method is quite general, powerful, and thus quite likely to take your foot off.
-Not sure it will surive the prototype.
+Not sure it will survive the prototype.

-### Adding a new computed experssion column
+### Adding a new computed expression column

 This is the most common way to add a new expression to the data model: one provides a lambda function that is computed during rendering by `dataframe_expressions`: